-You were hurt on the job and filed a workers’ compensation claim.
-After you file a claim you will be contacted by an adjuster.
+As an employee, if you were hurt on the job, you can file a workers’ compensation claim to receive medical benefits and lost income.
+After you file a claim, you will be contacted by an adjuster, the person in charge of your claim.
 The workers’ compensation adjuster will need to speak with you about your injury to obtain information and get answers to questions.

-How to Communicate with an Adjuster
+How to Communicate with a Workers’ Compensation Adjuster

 For a free legal consultation, call (404) 888-8888

 What do You Do if Your Workers’ Compensation Benefits Stop?